bennymeade/just-eat-sdet-test/README.md

 # just-eat-sdet-test

 ## Prerequisite
-Developed on MacOS with VSCode, therefore .Net Core for Mac is required.
+Developed on MacOS with VSCode, therefore .Net Core (v5.0) for Mac is required.

-## Dev steps
+## Build project
-$ dotnet new console

-$ dotnet add package NewtonSoft.Json

 $ dotnet restore

+(fyi this will add the obj folder)

 ## Run tests
 $ dotnet run

+(fyi this will add the bin folder)

 ## Notes
 I'm using a different postcode to reduce the size of the response data, in order for the tests to run faster.